8:15 AM Program Overview

 The primary purpose of this program is to arm clinicians with tools to address the most important and most current challenges in viral hepatitis management by providing a tightly focused update on recent advances and key clinical issues encountered in the clinic.
 The program will consist of 2 live half-day highly interactive workshops dedicated to viral hepatitis.

-This program is intended for HIV specialists, infectious diseases clinicians, hepatologists, gastroenterologists, registered nurses, pharmacists, and other healthcare professionals involved in the care of patients with HIV infection and/or viral hepatitis.
+This program is intended for infectious diseases clinicians, hepatologists, gastroenterologists, registered nurses, pharmacists, and other healthcare professionals involved in the care of patients with viral hepatitis.

 - Integrate the results of clinical studies of approved viral hepatitis treatments into optimized patient management strategies